VitaliyMinenko/hub_statistic/README.md

 #### Version 1.0b
 #### Author: Vitalii Minenko

-A simple application which will help us to compere two different GitHub repositories, and check which repository is more popular.
+A simple application which will help us to compare two different GitHub repositories, and check which repository is more popular.

 ### Requirements
-For correct work should install PHP with minimum version 5.4.0
+For correct work should be installed PHP version min.
+5.4.0

-### Haw we can start the application.
+### How to start the application.
 * Download this application from repository.
 * Open shell terminal and go to folder with application.
 * Start next command.